pzverkov/app-survival-android/README.md

 - Purpose
 - Quick start
 - How to play (short)
-- Key systems (short)
 - Docs
 - Security/Contributing /License

 ## Purpose

 This project is designed to be usable for Android developer skill evaluation, with emphasis on Senior, Staff, and Principal-level production thinking.
-It targets real-world trade-offs across performance, reliability, background execution, security and privacy, accessibility, observability, incident response, and multi region policy pressure.
+It targets real-world trade-offs across performance, reliability, background execution, security and privacy, accessibility, observability, incident response, and multi-region policy pressure.

 The simulation core is written in TypeScript and intentionally kept separate from UI rendering so it can be ported to Kotlin and Android implementation later.